 How to short-sale your own property

-I held an active real estate license for 8 years, the last 2 years, before my license went into escrow, I worked primarily with foreclosures and short-sales.
+I held an active real estate license for eight years, and during the last two years before my license went into escrow, I primarily worked with foreclosures and short sales.

-If you’re trying to move out of a property that has lost value, or you’re just upside down on your mortgage like I was, you may want to consider a short-sale.
-Keep in mind, when I did mine, I was not practicing real estate.
-I had to get a Realtor.
+If you’re trying to move out of a property that has lost value or you’re upside down on your mortgage like I was, a short sale may be worth considering.
+When I went through my own short sale, I wasn’t actively practicing real estate, so I had to hire a Realtor.
+However, short-selling your own property is not complicated, and you don’t need to be a Realtor to do it yourself.

 Did you find this article useful and easy to understand?